chef-boneyard/knife-maas/README.md

 `knife maas server stop -s NODE-(UUID)` - Stops the node

-`knife maas server release -s NODE-(UUID)`- Releases the node and puts it back in the available resources.
+`knife maas server release -s NODE-(UUID) -h HOSTNAME`- Releases the node and puts it back in the available resources.
 This also has a `-P` command to purge it from your chef server.

-`knife maas server delete -s NODE-(UUID)` - Removes the node completely from MaaS.
+`knife maas server delete -s NODE-(UUID) -h HOSTNAME` - Removes the node completely from MaaS.
 This also has a `-P` command to purge it from your chef server.

 ## Contributing